10up/brightcove-video-connect/readme.txt

 == Changelog ==

-= 1.0.9 =
-* Fix: Fixed fatal error on uninstall
-* Fix: Fixed smart playlist display
-* Fix: Remove an error that could happen when adding an acount with empty playlists

-= 1.0.8 =
-* Fix: Default sort for videos is now "newest first" for all screens listing videos.
-* Fix: Playlists now display properly

-= 1.0.7 =
-* Fix: Fixed the edit button for playlists

-= 1.0.6 =
-* Fix: JavaScript has been greatly cleaned up and should no longer conflict on the post editor or other screens.

-= 1.0.5 =
-* Refactored and cleaned up to meet WordPress VIP guidelines.

 = 1.0.4 =
 * Fix: Fixed a PHP Fatal error that could occur when the connection to the Brightcove API failed.